fenix-soft/fmeteo/tools/deg2card_README.md

 # deg2card

-simple script to convert degreese to cardinal direction wind
+simple script to convert degrees to cardinal direction wind

 ## use: